 - 1.5.3 In the event of cancellation of this Agreement as outlined in Section 7 or 8, until expiration of the cancellation period and continues until you remove all of your personal property from the Residence and from any storage unit. - 1.6 Increase in Monthly Fee.
-The Monthly Fee is paid to us to provide the services and amenities described in this Agreement and is intended to meet the expenses associated with the operation of the Village.
-We may increase the Monthly Fee (which includes the Second Person Monthly Fee where applicable) upon thirty (30) days' written notice if we, in our sole discretion, deem it necessary to meet the financial needs of the Village or to provide quality services to the Residents. - 1.7 Reduction in Monthly Fee Due to Absence.
-If you are absent from the Village for more than fourteen (14) consecutive days, your Monthly Fee will be reduced by the raw food cost determined through the Village's budgeting process.
-You are required to notify us of your absence in order to qualify for the reduction in the Monthly Fee. - 1.8 Reserve Funds.
-The amount of the Monthly Fee also is and will continue to be affected by our policy of maintaining reserve funds for the financial security of the Village. - 1.9 Late Payment Charge.
-We will charge a late payment charge in the amount of twenty-five dollars (\$25.00) if the Monthly Fee or any Extra Charges are not paid by the fifteenth (15th) day of the month.
+The Monthly Fee is paid to us to provide the services and amenities described in this Agreement and is intended to meet the expenses associated with the operation of the Community.
+We may increase the Monthly Fee (which includes the Second Person Monthly Fee where applicable) upon thirty (30) days' written notice if we, in our sole discretion, deem it necessary to meet the financial needs of the Community or to provide quality services to the Residents. - 1.7 Reduction in Monthly Fee Due to Absence.
+Upon the request of the Resident, the Community will provide a reduction in the Monthly Fee when a Resident is absent from the Community, equal to the raw food costs determined through the Community's budgeting process, outlined as follows: - Two (2) Meals a Day Plan: Must be absent from the Community for more than forty-five (45) consecutive days to qualify for the reduction.
+The reduction begins on day 46. - Twenty-Five (25) Meals a Month Plan: Must be absent from the Community for more than ninety (90) consecutive days to qualify for the reduction.
+The reduction begins on day 91. - 1.8 Reserve Funds.
+The amount of the Monthly Fee also is and will continue to be affected by our policy of maintaining reserve funds for the financial security of the Community. - 1.9 Late Payment Charge.
+We will charge a late payment charge in the amount of twenty-five dollars (\$25.00) if the Monthly Fees or any Extra Charges are not paid by the fifteenth (15th) day of the month.
 Balances over thirty (30) days old will be assessed a one percent (1%) interest charge per month.
 If we hire a collection agency or attorney to collect the Monthly Fee and Extra Charges past due from you, you are to pay any and all costs of collection, including reasonable attorney's fees, costs, and expenses associated with such collection efforts.